Hierarchical LLMs In-the-Loop Optimization for Real-Time Multi-Robot Target Tracking under Unknown Hazards

-Instead of deploying every LLM for each individual agent, we adopt a partially centralized optimization, where task LLM guides task assignment, and action LLM assists in tracking processes.
-The design of the prompts and their corresponding verification methods will be discussed in the following sections.
+Instead of deploying an LLM for each individual agent, we adopt a partially centralized optimization approach, solved with solvers such as FORCES Pro~\cite{FORCESPro}.
+In this framework, a task LLM guides task assignment, while an action LLM assists in tracking processes.
+The prompt designs and verification methods will be discussed in the following sections.